 This kind of “contempt” is not a scornful attitude over-against creation, or society, as such.
 Rather, it is a spirit of detachment with respect to what tempts us to drift away from Christ “through the sloth of disobedience” (RB Prologue: 2).

 Thomas Merton, the 20th-century Trappist monk, wrote that it is “intended to give the believer a certain freedom of action … a liberation from care without which any question of love for the people in the world would be completely irrelevant.”
 (Conjectures of a Guilty Bystander, 45) In other words, without this quality of detachment from wealth, privilege, power, and such, our love for people is severely hindered.

 Contempt is a repulsive force; desire is an attractive force.
 Desire for eternal life and contemptus mundi are complementary virtues for St. Benedict.
 Desire for eternal life is one of the “tools for good works” (RB 4:46).
 It is a quality of spiritual attraction that runs deeper than ordinary human will.

 It is a graced (God-assisted) desire that aids us in channeling lesser desires to serve our ultimate goal, i.e., the eternal life of heaven.
 Both spiritual values increase our freedom to love and thus to realize more fully what it means to be God’s children.

 We live in trying times.
-The American political landscape is fraught with hostility and division; families have been fractured by the politics of this election cycle.
+The American political landscape is fraught with hostility and division; families have been fractured by politics.
 It is a season of pandemic and many families have experienced loss from COVID-19.

 Many also have experienced economic insecurity from lost jobs and unrest from civil strife.
-The year 2020 has been like a “perfect storm” that could easily crush even the most resilient among us and cause us to despair.
+Recent years have been like a “perfect storm” that could easily crush even the most resilient among us and cause us to despair.